 Four institutions in the Boston area (Boston University, Harvard-Smithsonian Center for Astrophysics (Harvard College Observatory / Smithsonian Astrophysical Observatory), MIT, and University of Massachusetts Lowell) jointly organized Cool Stars 20 which will be held at Boston University in Boston/Cambridge, MA from July 29 to August 03, 2018. (source)

 Space Science for Kids

-On June 15th, 2018 CSP opened its doors to local schools and kids ages 10+ who are curious about space and science for an afternoon of learning as a part of its 30th Anniversary celebrations.
+On June 15th, 2018 our sister research center, the Center for Space Physics opened its doors to local schools and kids ages 10+ who are curious about space and science for an afternoon of learning as a part of its 30th Anniversary celebrations.
 Events included interactive experiments, posters, and opportunities to interact with scientists at different stages of their careers.

-Space Science for Kids was a collaborative effort between staff, faculty, and students from the Departments of Astronomy, Mechanical Engineering, and Electrical and Computer Engineering.
+Space Science for Kids was a collaborative effort between staff, faculty, and students from the Institute for Astrophysical Research and Departments of Astronomy, Mechanical Engineering, and Electrical and Computer Engineering.
 Booths ranged in topics, covering optics, rocket launches, and many aspects of exploration of the solar system.

 Take a look at our lab booklets and map of the universe here!

 - Milky Way Surveys: The Structure and Evolution of Our Galaxy

 - Gravitational Lensing: Recent Progress and Future Goals